AnunayAkhaury/ShatteredDimensions/ProjectDocument.md

 Shattered Dimensions is a 4 level game, and requires players to be skilled in various types of gaming styles.
 Once players begin the game, they will enter the Prison/Lobby where there are 4 entrances to each of the different levels.
 The controls and play style of each level is explained below:

+### Prison ###

+The main functionality of this lobby is to allow the player to access all 4 levels through the windows of the prison.
+After passing each level, they are granted a key with which they can open the 4 locks.
+After opening all of the locks, the player can then escape the prison.

 ### Platformer ###

 The objective of the platformer is to move through the level and reach the end without hitting any of the obstacles and within the given life count per level within the platformer.
 The player will initially be taken to a difficulty selector screen where they can choose how many lives they want per level.
 To move the player, use the default WASD and ARROW KEYS with an additional input on the space key that executes jump as well.
 The keys will perform, move_left, move_right, jump, and crouch.
 Level specific controls/strategies are explained below.